How To Catheterize the Bladder in a Male Child

 Bladder catheterization can be done for diagnosis and/or treatment.

-The main reason to insert a bladder catheter in male children is to
+The main indication for inserting a bladder catheter in male children is to:

 • Relief of acute or chronic urinary retention (obstructive uropathy)